AlbrechtL/welle.io/README.md

 GitHub Actions performs this build on every supported macOS runner.
 Each deployed application bundle is archived as `YYYYMMDD_GITHASH_macOS_welle-io_RUNNER_ARCH.zip` and retained as a workflow artifact.
 Pushes to `master`, `next`, or a branch starting with `next` also upload the package to the nightly server when its credentials are configured.
-As with the Windows and Linux packages, adding a stable package to a GitHub Release remains a manual release step.
+As these CI packages use an ad-hoc signature, macOS may require the user to approve them in Privacy & Security before opening.
+A stable release still requires Developer ID signing and Apple notarization and remains a manual release step.

 #### Android and FreeBSD